Bob2156/FINALver/README.md

 also look for `UPSTASH_REDIS_REST_URL` and `UPSTASH_REDIS_REST_TOKEN` and use those values instead.
 This makes it easier to reuse existing Upstash environment variables when migrating.

+## Notifications

+The scheduled `/api/daily-update` check runs on weekdays and sends a webhook message only when the recommended allocation value changes.
+No notification is sent if the allocation stays the same.